Improved Hardness Results for Min-Max Optimization with Coupled Constraints: Introduction

 Then, we connect our problem to find fixed points of gradient descent-ascent dynamics, and we reformulate it as solving a variational inequality (VI) problem.
 Unfortunately, gradient descent-ascent dynamics are related to VI with a specific operator $F$, constructed by stacking the gradients $\nabla_x f$ and $-\nabla_y f$, which correspond to the utilities of the two players.
 In game theory this is sometimes called ``pseudo-gradient'' and we indicate it with the symbol

 It is not hard to see that a fixed point of the gradient descent-ascent map defined on $f$ is a solution of the VI instance defined with the operator $\tg f$ (\Cref{th:fromVItoMinMax}).

 \paragraph{Pseudo-gradient fields} It is clear that if we had to deal with standard gradients, then the problem would be much easier (and \PPAD-hardness would be hopeless), as any local minima would satisfy the first-order optimality conditions given by the VI.
-Therefore, our approach to establishing hardness results by using this point of view hinges on the distinction between ``pseudo-gradient'' fields (vector fields generated by applying the pseudo-gradient operator to a differentiable function $f$) and gradient fields.
-Pseudo-gradient fields are more general then gradient fields, and allow for more complex behavior, \eg gradient lines might form connected paths, while for conservative vector fields the gradients lines decrease the potential.
+Therefore, our approach hinges on the distinction between ``pseudo-gradient'' fields (vector fields generated by applying the pseudo-gradient operator to a differentiable function $f$) and gradient fields.
+Pseudo-gradient fields are more general than gradient fields, and allow for more complex behavior, \eg gradient lines might form connected paths, while for conservative vector fields the gradient lines decrease the potential.

-\paragraph{Perfect imitation and bilinear constraints} Bilinear constraints offers a simple tool to implement the linear operator through imitation.
-Given the linear operator $z\mapsto Dz+c$ defining the \LINVI instance, we embed it into the first half components $x\in[0,1]^d$ of the function $f$, while using the constraints to force the $y\in[0,1]^d$ components to lay on a specific $d$-subdomain of $[0,1]^{2d}$.
+\paragraph{Perfect imitation and independent constraints} Independent constraints provide a simple means of implementing the linear operator via imitation.
+Given the linear operator $z\mapsto Dz+c$ defining the \LINVI instance, we embed it into the first half components $x\in[0,1]^d$ of the function $f$, while using the constraints to force the $y\in[0,1]^d$ components to lie on a specific $d$-subdomain of $[0,1]^{2d}$.
 Specifically, if we want to embed the operator $[0,1]^d\ni z\mapsto F(z)\in [0,1]^d$ into a pseudo-gradient $\tg f$, we can consider the following function $f(x,y)=x^\top F(y)$ and force $y$ to imitate $x$ (for a illustration with $d=1$ see \Cref{fig:embedding1}).
-Indeed, with bilinear constraint we can build instances in which $y$ player must choose $y\in\{x\}$ while the $x$ player is only constrained to play in the hypercube.
+Indeed, with independent constraints, we can build instances in which the $y$ player must choose $y\in\{x\}$ while the $x$ player is only constrained to play in the hypercube.
 Now, we have that $\nabla_x f(x,y)=F(y)=F(x)$ and thus, if $x$ is a fixed point of gradient descent-ascent, we have that $F(x)^\top(x'-x)\ge 0$, implying that $x$ is a solution to \LINVI.
-This idea is enough to prove hardness of the convex-concave case with bilinear constraints (\Cref{th:hardness_cc_informal}).
+This idea is enough to prove hardness of the convex-concave case with independent constraints (\Cref{th:hardness_cc_informal}).